Towards Reasonable Concept Bottleneck Models: Ablation studies

 As mentioned in Section~\ref{sec:ccblock} each exogenous variable $\Uc$ is of dimension \multiplicity.
 Here we study the effect of \multiplicity\ on model performance (as seen in Fig.~\ref{fig:multiplicity}), for $\multiplicity \in \{1,2,3,7,10\}$.
 Note that, we keep every other hyperparameter to the same values as in Table~\ref{table:besthyperparameters}.
 This means, we are increasing the dimensionality of the output of the representation splitter, while keeping $|\Us|$ constant.

-We observe a general trend across all datasets; increasing the dimensionality \multiplicity\ of the exogenous variables of the concepts leads to increased performance.
+We observe a general trend across all datasets; increasing the dimensionality \multiplicity\ of the exogenous variables of the concepts leads to same or slightly increased performance.
 That increase of performance is sometimes in the form of increased concept accuracy, task accuracy, or both at the same time.
-However, the relative boost in accuracies can sometimes be negligible.